dutangc/CASdatasets/man-md/euMTPL.md

 # European motor TPL insurance

+## Description

  The `euMTPL` compiles three years of experience from a European MTPL (Motor Third Party Liability) portfolio, including frequency and severity values for different types of losses.
 The data was collected during the first decade of the 21st century.

 ```r
 data(euMTPL)